luciebinder/ws-openness-2025/content/4_additional/quick_tutorial_ws.md

 ```

 ### [5.3 Create a new file](../3_create/intro)
-In the next section, you'll learn the basics of Markdown formatting.
-To get started, let’s create a new file!

 1\.
-Navigate to the folder where you'd like to add the new file (here: lecture/content).
+Navigate to the folder where you'd like to add the new file (here: `lecture/content`).
 Then, click on "Add file" in the upper-right corner and select "Create new file."

 ![Image of the "add file" button and the "create new file" option.](../../static/new_file2.png)